 Pagan And “Worldly” Teachings

-It was only when pagan and “worldly” thinking began to enter the thought-life of the Church as a whole in about 300 A.D., that people began to teach Jesus was killed on “Good Friday” and resurrected early the following Sunday morning—without any proof.
+It was only when pagan and “worldly” thinking began to enter the thought-life of the Church as a whole in approximately 300 A.D., that church leaders began to teach Jesus was killed on “Good Friday” and resurrected early the following Sunday morning—without any proof.
 Why did that teaching begin to prevail in the Church at that time?
 It was just an arbitrary decision to change the actual historical events.
 But . . . that’s a whole other story, not really within the scope of this teaching.
 Maybe, we’ll cover that matter another time.

 Suffice it to say, there’s just no way you can squeeze 72 hours into a span of time from Friday afternoon to early, full daylight the following Sunday morning; it just can’t be done by any stretch of the imagination or by any “twisting” of the Bible’s clear teaching.
 1 Peter 3: 16 speaks of untaught and unstable people who twist the Bible’s teachings to their own undoing.

 Okay, now let’s begin to examine what the Bible teaches about Jesus’ death and subsequent resurrection from death.
 To do so, we’re going to examine in detail the last few chapters of each of the 4 Gospels: Matthew, Mark, Luke, and John.
 But before we do that we have to go back quite a few centuries and examine the roots of some teaching about the Passover found in the Old Testament.

 Annual Passover Celebration